Dialect: Sociolinguistic definitions

 Another occasionally used criterion for discriminating dialects from languages is the sociolinguistic notion of linguistic authority.
 According to this definition, two varieties are considered dialects of the same language if (under at least some circumstances) they would defer to the same authority regarding some questions about their language.
 For instance, to learn the name of a new invention, or an obscure foreign species of plant, speakers of Westphalian and East Franconian German might each consult a German dictionary or ask a German-speaking expert in the subject.
 Thus these varieties are said to be dependent on, or heteronomous with respect to, Standard German, which is said to be autonomous.

-Maldonado Garcia (2015) defines language as well as dialect according to the above parameters and many more.

-In contrast, speakers in the Netherlands of Low Saxon varieties similar to Westphalian would instead consult a dictionary of Standard Dutch.
-Similarly, although Yiddish is classified by linguists as a language in the High German group of languages and has some degree of mutual intelligibility with German, a Yiddish speaker would consult a Yiddish dictionary rather than a German dictionary in such a case.
+In contrast, speakers in the Netherlands of Low Saxon varieties similar to Westphalian would instead consult a dictionary of Standard Dutch, and hence is categorized as a dialect of Dutch instead.
+Similarly, although Yiddish is classified by linguists as a language in the High German group of languages and has some degree of mutual intelligibility with German, a Yiddish speaker would consult a Yiddish dictionary rather than a German dictionary in such a case, and is classified as its own language.

-Within this framework, W. A. Stewart defined a language as an autonomous variety together with all the varieties that are heteronomous with respect to it, noting that an essentially equivalent definition had been stated by Charles A. Ferguson and John J. Gumperz in 1960.
+Within this framework, W. A. Stewart defined a language as an autonomous variety in addition to all the varieties that are heteronomous with respect to it, noting that an essentially equivalent definition had been stated by Charles A. Ferguson and John J. Gumperz in 1960.
 A heteronomous variety may be considered a dialect of a language defined in this way.
 In these terms, Danish and Norwegian, though mutually intelligible to a large degree, are considered separate languages.
 In the framework of Heinz Kloss, these are described as languages by ausbau (development) rather than by abstand (separation).

 Dialect and language clusters

 In other situations, a closely related group of varieties possess considerable (though incomplete) mutual intelligibility, but none dominates the others.
 To describe this situation, the editors of the Handbook of African Languages introduced the term dialect cluster as a classificatory unit at the same level as a language.
 A similar situation, but with a greater degree of mutual unintelligibility, has been termed a language cluster.

 In the Language Survey Reference Guide issued by SIL International, who produce Ethnologue, a dialect cluster is defined as a central variety together with a collection of varieties whose speakers can understand the central variety at a specified threshold level (usually between 70% and 85%) or higher.
 It is not required that peripheral varieties be understood by speakers of the central variety or of other peripheral varieties.
 A minimal set of central varieties providing coverage of a dialect continuum may be selected algorithmically from intelligibility data.